Is your teen quietly capable but overlooked by louder peers in the classroom?

 That’s why support for you is included too.
 During the 90 days of the coaching programme, you’ll have unlimited email access to me, so you’re never left wondering what to do next.

-And if you need more, I also offer individual parent coaching sessions (£150 per hour).
-These are designed to help you:
+And if you need more, I also offer individual parent coaching sessions at the reduced price of £100 per session (usually £150) if your teen is doing the 6-week coaching package.

 Understand what’s in your influence (and what’s not)